Resources · A.A. Basics

 The relationship

-Sponsorship combines elements of mentorship, friendship, and spiritual partnership.
+Sponsorship combines elements of mentorship, fellowship, and spiritual guidance.
 Most relationships begin with regular contact, often daily phone calls in early recovery.
 The sponsor suggests meetings, reading, and a starting point on the Steps.

 Communication frequency and methods should be discussed up front: daily check-ins in early recovery, weekly meetings for step work, availability for crises, agreed-upon contact times.